 AAK hedges all its currency transaction risks.
-Gross contribution on all sales contracts is therefore hedged in the local currency of the subsidiaries that have entered into such sales contracts.
+Payment for all sales contracts is thus hedged in the local currency of the subsidiaries that have entered into such sales contracts.
 Exchange rate risk related to translating equity and profit/loss in our foreign subsidiaries to SEK is not hedged.

-Exposure to transaction risk, 31 December 2014
+Exposure to transaction risk, December 31, 2015